Quantisan/clj-polling/README.md

 # clj-polling

-A Clojure library for polling resources.
+A Clojure library for running a function periodically.

 ## Example